Lrakulka/Double_Bottom_USB_Stick/README.md

 6) Select in the studio one of the project's files and press "Debug" (Green bug)
 7) Optional.
 Install [STM32CubeMX](http://www.st.com/en/development-tools/stm32cubemx.html) and open Cube project [Double_Bottom_USB_Stick.ioc](https://github.com/Lrakulka/Double_Bottom_USB_Stick/blob/master/Double_Bottom_USB_Stick.ioc) with the project configurations.
 # How It Works
+The logic behind this project is to represent a part of SD Card memory as the solid memory of the device (Double Bottom USB Stick).
+The device present it's self as reqular USB Mass Storage Device and currently visible partition memory represents as USB Stick memory to the host.
+Zero partition is always public because of this partition displays when the device physically connected to the host.
+Also, this partition will be demonstrated to the user if connect SD Card without the device to the host.
+The partition divided into two categories public and private.
+The private partitions are encrypted/decrypted by XOR cipher on the fly by using the partition key.
+The device configurations encryption/decryption by AES cipher at the saving/loading configurations to/from the SD Card, the root key used as the encryption/decryption key.
 ![](https://github.com/Lrakulka/Double_Bottom_USB_Stick/blob/master/info/Current_Device_Memory_Allocation.PNG)
 # User Commands
 At this moment the device supports four commands: